-Charley Winzenholler's father died on May 5th.
-The boys all extend their sympathy to Charley and family.
-But grief and joy sometimes travel the same road, for when Charley returned after the funeral, on entering his home, a nurse met him with a 71/2 lb. baby girl that had just arrived.
-Mother and baby doing fine.
+Charley Winzenholler's father died on May The boys all extend their sympathy to ath.
+Charley and family.
+But grief and joy sometimes travel the same road, for when Charley returned after the luneral, on entering his home, a nurse met him with a 734 lb, baby girl that Mother and baby doing fine. had just arrived.
 Congratulations!

 Harry Hale, day foreman at Blue Island, was knocked down by an automobile on his way home from work on Friday evening, May 22d.
-We regret his misfortune and extend best wishes for a speedy recovery.
+We regret his misfortune and extend best

-Two charming bachelors who have been partners for some time in their work on the Gisholt lathe at the West Shops, recently decided to venture into the field of matrimony, so the wedding bells rang out on May 23d for T. Myrold and on May 27th for A. Bykowski.
+Two charming bachelors who have been partners for some time in their work on the Gisholt lathe at the West Shops, recently decided to venture into the field of matrimony, so the wedding hells rang out on May 23d for T. My-rold and on May 27th for A. Bykowski.
 Best wishes to the newlyweds for much happiness!
 Cigars boys?
-Try and get 'em.
-O. H. JORGENSEN.
+Try and get 'em, O. H. JOIGENSEN.